 The Queensland Department of Environment and Science has approved Arrow's Bowen UWIR and ATP 831 final UWIR.

-For more information, or to obtain a copy of either UWIR, please download a copy below or contact Arrow.
+For more information, or to obtain a copy of either UWIR, please download a copy from the Related Information section below or contact Arrow.